 stocks_mart is a

-Materializes both views in sequence.
-Because stocks_cleansing refs stocks_staging, dbt respects the dependency order automatically.
-Both complete in under half a second.
+Materializes both views in sequence. dbt respects the dependency order automatically — stocks_cleansing always runs after stocks_staging.

-Runs everything under models/staging/ as defined in dbt_project.yml.
+Runs everything under models/staging/.
 Safe because the mart lives under models/marts/ — a completely separate path.

 Renders Jinja/macro templates into plain SQL under target/compiled/.
-Nothing touches the database — great for verifying the safe_numeric macro expansion and source references before committing.
+Nothing touches the database — great for verifying safe_numeric macro expansion before committing.

 The + operator selects all downstream dependents of stocks_staging.
-The explicit --exclude ensures the mart never runs — future-proof as more models are added.
+Explicit --exclude ensures the mart never runs — future-proof as more models are added.

 Full materialized='table' rebuild against the entire 46M-row history.
 Pre-hooks configure PostgreSQL memory before sorting begins.
 Record this separately and cut to the result.

 The extractor's only job is to get raw OHLCV numbers into integrated_stocks safely and fast.
-Every financial calculation — moving averages, Bollinger Bands, MACD, rate of return — belongs in your dbt mart, where it runs against the full history, produces exact decimal results, and is one SQL edit away from being fixed or improved.
+Every financial calculation — moving averages, Bollinger Bands, MACD, rate of return — belongs in your dbt mart, where it runs against the full history, produces exact decimal results, and is one SQL edit away from being fixed.